dhruvinrsoni/online-pizza-ordering-system/README.md

 ### Specifics about the Project (Technical)

-- AngularJS based routing
+- Session Persistence even if browser is closed
 - SQL Injection proof login
 - Encrypted password storage
+- AngularJS based UI routing
-- Dynamically storing of data into DB
+- Dynamically storing of data into DB(users, orders)
+- Real-Time Updation of statuses

 ## Pre-requisites
 1.This project needs to be run with the help of Apache Tomcat: [Refer This Link](http://tomcat.apache.org/)